dilan-dio4/easybase-website/react.markdown

 </p>
 </div>

-A common situation for applications is storing data that corresponds to the currently signed-in user.
+A common situation for applications is storing data that corresponds to the **currently signed-in user**.
 For our example app, users should be able to save products for later in the `/starred` route.
 Let's create a new table called 'USER STARS' that will have a similar structure, but with user correspondence.

 <img data-jslghtbx class="custom-lightbox lazyload w-100" alt="Easybase react user database" data-src="/assets/images/posts_images/react-8.png" />